oracle-livelabs/em-omc/mysql/oci-oraca-mysql/e-lab-four-app-monitoring/enbale_om_services.md

     ![Oracle Cloud console Menu](images/4-0-6-dbm.png " ")

-  - Click on one of the top query **UPDATE 'A1P_USERS'** to see the performance of the query
+  - Click on any one of the top query.
+To see the performance of the query.
+For example clicking on **UPDATE 'A1P_USERS'** shows the following - your environment may be different.

     ![Oracle Cloud console Menu](images/4-0-7-dbm.png " ")